Film run-time: 13 minutes | Starring Ralph Whims, Stefan Czernatowicz

 Visualized through a dizzying melange of hand-drawn graphics, stop-frame claymation, live-action segments, pyrotechnics and puppetry, the film combines the anecdotal recollections of several witness accounts to produce an explosively inventive narrative, reframing the real events as impressionistic tall tales which subsume the pop cultural phenomena that permeated people’s lives.

-As a representation of the diversity of mind and the subjectivity of experience, a la the Rashomon effect, “The Chaperone” is an effective use of a myriad of storytelling techniques.
-These function not simply as enhancements that further a viewer’s enjoyment of the story, but rather also piquantly fulfill what may otherwise be a comparatively abstemious retelling of a storied, shared mythos.
+As a reflection of the diversity of mind and the subjectivity of experience, a la the Rashomon effect, “The Chaperone” is an effective use of a host of storytelling techniques.
+These function not simply as enhancements that further a viewer’s enjoyment of the story, but they are also true to the spirit of what may otherwise be an abstemious retelling of a storied, shared mythos.